 The RGB spectrum shows that the trajectories are quite simple in RGB space but the HCL spectrum shows that the result is very unbalanced with shifts and kinks in both chroma and (more importantly) luminance.
 This is why this palette is not suitable for encoding underlying data in statistical graphics.
 See also the related discussion of color vision deficiency.

 specplot() function above works well for bringing out the HCL coordinates associated with a given palette, it does not show how the palette fits into the HCL space.
 For example, it is not so clear whether high chroma values are close to the maximum possible for a given hue.
-Thus, it cannot be judged so easily how the parameters of the hue, chroma, and luminance trajectories can be modified to obtain another palette.
+Thus, it cannot be easily judged how the parameters of the hue, chroma, and luminance trajectories can be modified to obtain another palette.

 hclplot() is another visualization of the HCL coordinates associated with a palette.
-It does so by collapsing over one of the coordinates (either the hue H or the luminance L) and displays a heatmap of colors combining the remaining two dimensions.
+It does so by collapsing over one of the coordinates (either the hue H or the luminance L) and displaying a heatmap of colors combining the remaining two dimensions.
 The coordinates for the given color palette are highlighted to bring out its trajectory.
 In case the hue is really fixed (as in single-hue sequential palettes) or the luminance is really fixed (as in the qualitative palettes), collapsing is straightforward.
-However, when the coordinate that is collapsed over is actually not constant in the palette, a simple bivariate linear model is used to capture how the collapsed coordinate varies along with the two displayed coordinates.
+However, when the coordinate that is collapsed over is not actually constant in the palette, a simple bivariate linear model is used to capture how the collapsed coordinate varies along with the two displayed coordinates.

 hclplot() has been designed to work well with the

 hcl_palettes() in this package.
-While it is possible to apply it to other color palettes as well, the results might look weird or confusing if these palettes are constructed very differently (e.g., like the highly-saturated base R palettes).
+While it is possible to apply it to other color palettes as well, the results might look weird or confusing if these palettes are constructed very differently (e.g., like the highly saturated base R palettes).
 To infer the default

-type of projection
+type of projection,

 hclplot() assesses the luminance trajectory and sets the default correspondingly: